Understanding Capital Gains Account Scheme (CGAS): Taxation and Types

 • Individuals who have earned capital gains from selling a property or asset, regardless of their residency status, are eligible to deposit in a CGAS account.

-• Hindu Undivided Families (HUFs) are also allowed to deposit their capital gains in a CGAS account.
+• Hindu Undivided Families (HUFs) are also eligible to deposit their capital gains in a CGAS account.

 When can One Deposit in a Capital Gains Account Scheme?

-Taxpayers who are unable to reinvest their capital gains within the specified time limit and before filing their income tax returns must deposit the unutilized capital gains into a capital gains account.
-This deposit should be made before the deadline for filing income tax returns, and not after it.
+Taxpayers who are unable to reinvest their capital gains within the specified time limit but before filing their income tax returns must deposit the unutilized capital gains into a capital gains account.
+This deposit must be made before the income tax return filing deadline.

 Where should One Open a Capital Gains Account?